scheng20/sharing-schedule-generator/README.md

 * User-friendly interface and display.

 ## :question: How-To-Use
-To use this program, simply download the `Sharing Schedule Generator.jar` or `SharingScheduleGenerator.exe`.
+To use this program, simply download it [here](https://www.dropbox.com/s/uq6aao92wstuu13/SharingScheduleGenerator.exe?dl=0).
 Your computer may tell you that the file is dangerous but trust me it's not (I swear I'm not trying to hack your computer), I just haven't found a way to certify or sign my program to make it accepted by windows security yet.

 Most of the functions of this generator are quite self-explanatory, but if you are stuck or confused, here is a quick 3 step guideline on how to create your first sharing schedule!